Our first priority: The historic restoration of the 1878 Swiss Cottage for use in this century as a Concession Stand and Shed.

 - Repaired broken window panes, repaired and painted window sashes, installed new, recessed security grills

-- The window sash repair was donated by David Schoettle of West Chester
+- David Schoettle of West Chester donated the window sash repair

 - Repaired/replaced wood foundation beams with pressure-treated lumber and synthetic lumber trim boards